idno/known/README.md

 * Simplepie, a feed parser, which is distributed under the BSD license.
 Source: https://github.com/simplepie/simplepie/
 * Bootstrap Toggle, which is distributed under the MIT License.
 Source: http://www.bootstraptoggle.com/
 * TinyMCE, a rich text editor, which is distributed under the AGPL License.
 Source: https://github.com/tinymce/tinymce
+* The Paypal Bootstrap Accessibility Plugin, which is distributed under the BSD License.
+Source: https://github.com/paypal/bootstrap-accessibility-plugin